datayana/datayana.github.io/pages/study/buddhism/AN_3.65_kalama_sutta_appendix.md

 ### Notes

 In this sutta, Baddhiya comes to the Buddha because he heard that _"the ascetic Gotama is a magician who knows a converting magic by which he converts the disciples of teachers of other sects"_ ([B. Bodhi, AN, 2012, p567], see also note 907 ref to [SN42.13](https://suttacentral.net/pi/sn42.13) and [MN56.8](https://suttacentral.net/pi/mn56)).

-The Buddha dispells how "some ascetics and brahmins untruthfully, baselessly, falsely, and wrongly misrepresent [him]" by saying this.
+The Buddha dispells how _"some ascetics and brahmins untruthfully, baselessly, falsely, and wrongly misrepresent [him]"_ by saying this.
 He uses the same sutta as in AN 3.65 to show what his conversion is about: abandoning practices and views rooted in greed [lobha], aversion [dosa] and delusion [moha], and that lead to suffering (with vehemence [sārambha] added in the mix).

 This time the Buddha doesn't mention the four assurances.
 But he asks Baddhiya: _"did I say to you: 'Come, Bhaddiya, be my disciple and I will be your teacher'?"_.
 Bhaddiya says no. The emphasis seems to be on the choice Bhaddiya made to go to the Buddha for refuge on his own.

 After having said how beneficial it would be for basically everyone to convert that way (in note 911, B. Bodhi refers to MN56.26 at this point), at the very end of the sutta, there is this interesting paragraph:

 > "If these great sal trees would be converted by this conversion toward the abandoning of unwholesome qualities and the acquisition of wholesome qualities, that would lead to the welfare and happiness even of these great sal trees for a long time, if they could choose.
 How much more then for a human being!"
 [B. Bodhi, AN, 2012, p 570]

 _Note: B. Bodhi note 912 mentions that "sace ceteyyum" ("if they could choose") is found in Sinhala-script and Roman-script but not Burmese-script._

-## SN12.68 - 68.
-Kosambisutta
+## SN12.68 - Kosambisutta

 English extract: https://suttacentral.net/sn12.68/en/sujato